samco-sdk/Java-SDK/README.md

    * With StockNote API being a REST based interface and it uses JSON request and response messages, Java SDK provides request and response objects as native Java beans (after appropriate serialisation / de-serialisation)

-   * For specific details on parameters passed on the request, and details about API response, please refer our [Stocknote API documentation](https://docs-tradeapi.samco.in/#samco-api-documentation).
+   * For specific details on parameters passed on the request, and details about API response, please refer our [Trade API documentation](https://docs-tradeapi.samco.in/#samco-api-documentation).

 ### Note